-“Frozen” starts off boldly, strongly emphasizing its Norwegian backdrop through setting and song.
+“Frozen” starts boldly, strongly emphasizing its Norwegian backdrop through setting and song.
 Backed by the chanting tune of “Vuelie,” the opening musical number written and composed by Norwegian composer Frode Fjellheim and performed in the style of Saami yoiking, the opening sets an unexpected tone that doesn’t at all match the rest of the film.
-It’s attention-grabbing and assertive, but is followed by a total shift in style to one that better suits the comedy-filled adventure that follows.
+It’s attention-grabbing and assertive but is followed by a total shift in style to one that better suits the comedy-filled adventure that follows.

-Sisters Anna and Elsa immediately fit in to the ever-growing Disney Princess lineup.
+Sisters Anna and Elsa immediately fit into the ever-growing Disney Princess lineup.
 It’s certainly unusual for a Disney film to feature two new princesses, let alone sisters.
 Anna is the more carefree one, a bit flighty and immature, but still cute and friendly despite her rather clumsy nature.
 She seems weak at first but has a warm heart.
 Elsa’s life with magical powers is a bit more complicated, requiring her to be more mature, subdued, and even burdened.
 She seems strong on the outside but is forced to bottle in her emotions, leaving her colder around others.
 The dynamic creates an interesting mix as the two are quite different from each other, leaving each audience member to relate more to one or the other.
 (If I had to choose, I personally like Elsa more.)

 In fact, unlike the Jafars and Ursulas of the past, “Frozen” never even has a clear-cut villain.
-Naturally, there are “good guys” and “bad guys,” but ultimately it’s the story of two sisters’ own relationship and how they handle each other under extreme circumstances.
+Naturally, there are “good guys” and “bad guys,” but ultimately, it’s the story of two sisters’ own relationship and how they handle each other under extreme circumstances.
 And, being the princesses of the fictional land of Arendelle, their actions have huge implications over their own people that play a crucial role in the emotional journey that ensues.